team-eternity/eternity/docs/readme.txt

   * Fixed -dog.
 Made it so -dogs only works if it's not the last command-line arg.
   * macOS: reenabled ENDOOM, as it seems stable now.
+  * Windows: removed midiproc, as Eternity is now using a solution based on Woof!'s code, by Roman Fomin, which removes the need for a separate MIDI playback application.
+  * Update auto-detecting DOOM 2 and Final DOOM WADs for Steam, as well as non- default Steam library game install locations.
+  * Added support for scanning for Steam/GOG DOOM + DOOM II IWADs and No Rest for the Living (and Master Levels for Steam only).
+  * Fixed qsave command to work even if no save slot had been selected before.
+  * Overhauled SDL game controller input to be consistent across controllers.
+    Added SDL controller input preset.
+    Added vibration support to SDL controllers.
+    Added ability to use the IWAD picker with controllers, as well as exit ENDOOM.
+  * Split i_joysticksens into i_joy_deadzone_left, i_joy_deadzone_right and
+    i_joy_deadzone_trigger.
+Normalized the SDL gamepad axis inputs from 0 to the end of deadzone.
+  * Updated SDL to 2.30.0 (from 2.0.7) on Windows.
+  * Updated SDL_mixer to 2.8.0 (from 2.6.2) on Windows.
+  * Updated SDL_net to 2.2.0 (from 2.0.1) on Windows.
+  * Added loading and sacing of mid-level music changes

 ===============================================================================
 * Coming Soon *